 You are eligible to apply for any state school in your local authority or council’s catchment area.
 However, you can apply for a place at a school in a neighbouring borough if you live close to a boundary, or if you prefer a particular school for its specialism.
 In this instance, for a school in England you would need to apply on a CAF (Common Application Form).
 See the relevant county council’s website for more details.

 Application forms for primary schools and secondary schools are available online from the government website and will vary from council to council.

-See the individual local authority website in the next section to apply for a school in your area.
+Visit your individual local authority website to apply for a school in your area.